supa2/Automaton/Introduction.md

 [Reactive Programming on wikipedia](https://en.m.wikipedia.org/wiki/Reactive_programming)

 A pleasant side effect of this way of programming is that it is extremely easy to expand our simple sketch to two or three leds and buttons.
-It's much easier to scale than the typical Arduino code.
+It scales much easier in terms of sketch complexity than the typical Arduino code.

 ```c++
 void setup() {